 This award was presented to a graduating seniors who, through commitment to community service, best exemplified the ideals of a liberal arts and sciences education.
 Over the years at Colorado College, these students had been consistently dedicated to promoting an ethic of community engagement and involving others in understanding the civic and social challenges of our world.

 This award was presented to a student who has actively engaged in public deliberation and decision-making in Colorado Springs or the Pikes Peak Region through governmental avenues or broader community initiatives.
 In so doing, this student committed to and invigorated democratic efforts to shape shared futures.

 Exceptional Promise in Social Justice Award

-This award honors a lower-division student who shows exemplary promise as a champion of social justice, integrating liberal arts scholarship with rigorous community-based work in ways that extend and transform both in the process.
-Recipients of this award show a deep and abiding commitment to societal change at the grassroots level, and serve as exemplary models of activism and compassion, inspiring others to follow in their footsteps.
+This award honored a lower-division student who showed exemplary promise as a champion of social justice, integrating liberal arts scholarship with rigorous community-based work in ways that extended and transformed both in the process.
+Recipients of this award showed a deep and abiding commitment to societal change at the grassroots level, and served as exemplary models of activism and compassion, inspiring others to follow in their footsteps.

 2016-2017 Recipient: Sarah Kang